 Meeting transcripts in any business is a veritable gold mine of information.
 Now with the power of LLMs, they can now be queried very easily to provide amazing insights.
 But if these transcripts are stored in another Vendor's cloud, it has the potential to expose very proprietary and confidential information of any business to 3rd parties.

-Hence it is extremely critical that these transcripts are stored only in private infrastructure (behind the firewall).
+Hence for businesses it is extremely critical that such transcripts are stored only in private infrastructure (behind the firewall).
 It is really important for Enterprise IT to make sure this happens in order to safeguard proprietary and confidential information.

-Voicegain offers Transcribe, an enterprise-ready option for Meeting AI.
-Transcribe can deployed in a datacenter on bare-metal or in a private cloud option.
+If you are looking for such a solution, we can help.
+At Voicegain, we offer Voicegain Transcribe, an enterprise-ready solution for Meeting AI.
+With Voicegain Transcribe, the entire solution can deployed either in a datacenter (on bare-metal) or in a private cloud.
 You can read more about it here.

 It has been another 6 months since we published our last speech recognition accuracy benchmark.
 Back then, the results were as follows (from most accurate to the least): Microsoft, then Amazon closely followed by Voicegain, then new Google latest_long and Google Enhanced last.

 While the order has remained the same as the last benchmark, three companies - Amazon, Voicegain and Microsoft showed significant improvement.